tytydraco/yessleep/out/Buggy_Dougie.md

 Then the flood.
 It poured out of Miguel's still rolling neck, mouth, eyes and ears.
 Roaches, maggots, ants, worms, and even a praying mantis.

 Thousands of bugs swarmed Marcellus, running up his hand and arm where he had just slapped Miguel on the back.
-Then crawling into his shellacked hair, twisting through the strands, climbing back down his arms, across his tie, his chest—
+Then crawling into his shellacked hair from every conceivable direction, twisting through the strands, climbing back down his arms, across his tie, his chest, all over that fucking suit he must have had seven identical copies of.

 Marcellus screamed.
 Loud.

-He tried to get the bugs off him.
+He frantically tried to get the bugs off him.
 He swatted at the ones on his chest.
-Everyone ran for cover.
+Everyone in the room ran for cover.
 I stood frozen unable to move from just outside Miguel's office door.
+Within seconds Marcellus was covered in a bug suit.

-Then Marcellus grimaced.
+Then Marcellus' bug covered face grimaced.
 His hand clutching his chest.
 He looked around and our eyes met.
 I saw a look that screamed, "This can't be happening.
 I am the goddamned CIO!"

-Then his tongue protruded and without further fanfare he dropped dead.
-He fell prostrate and Miguel's head rolled next to his stopping at an odd angle.
+Then his eyes rolled back in his bug covered head and his tongue protruded.
+And, without further fanfare Marcellus dropped dead.
+He fell to the shitty gray office carpet next to Miguel's head which rolled next to his own, coming to rest at an odd angle.

 ***The Aftermath***